Calif. psychologist killed by troubled vet was 'Halley's Comet' of daughters, says dad

 Their first child was due in June.

-And down the road, Jennifer Gonzalez and T.J.
+And down the road, Jennifer Gonzales and T.J.
 Shushereba were hoping to buy a house big enough to contain all their happiness.

 “A place with a bigger yard to have the kids play ... maybe a pup or two,” Shushereba, 35, told NBC News on Monday.
 “There was a lot of life ahead.”

-“Our guts have been ripped out,” Gonzalez’s grieving dad, Mike, said in the interview.
+“Our guts have been ripped out,” Gonzales’ grieving dad, Mike, said in the interview.
 “Our grief is unmeasurable. ...
 We’re devastated.”

 Related: Gunman, 3 women found dead after hostages taken at California veterans home

-Note: CORRECTION (March 12, 2018, 10:30 p.m.
-ET): A previous version of this article misspelled the last name one of the victims and her father.
-They are Jennifer and Mike Gonzales, not Gonzalez